vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ## Submitting the spark job

 Copy the files in this repo to your s3 bucket and amend the 1504_SPARK_SUBMIT.sh file to point to your s3 bucket and tweak any settings (e.g. #simulations, memory sizes, core, # executors).
 Run the file.
 It will take somewhere from about 1-5 minutes for the Spark job to complete, depending on the hardware spec.
-It computes a netting set NPV for 5000 simulations across 454 future dates for 2 swaps and 1 FxFwd.

 After the spark job completes, it will create an "output" folder in your s3 bucket.
 The output files  are time-grid array and NPV cube.